| San Antonio Area Roads & Freeways

 it's much more road than is needed for the level of traffic it carries

 even today.
-See also the last question on the construction complaints FAQ page.
+See also the last question on the road construction FAQ page.

 was the first freeway built in San